NFL playoff schedule 2022: Bracket, dates, times, TV channel, scores for AFC, NFC Wild Card round games - ProFootballTalk

 The 2021 NFL regular season has come to an end and the 2022 postseason is underway.
-Twelve teams remain in the Wild Card round entering Sunday.
-Teams left in the NFL playoffs include: Tennessee Titans, Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Pittsburgh Steelers, Green Bay Packers, Tampa Bay Buccaneers, Dallas Cowboys, Los Angeles Rams, Arizona Cardinals, San Francisco 49ers and Philadelphia Eagles.
+Nine teams remain in the Wild Card round entering Monday night.
+Teams left in the NFL playoffs include: Tennessee Titans, Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Green Bay Packers, Tampa Bay Buccaneers, Los Angeles Rams, Arizona Cardinals and San Francisco 49ers.

 READ MORE: PFT’s NFL Wild Card 2022 picks and predictions